LAMDA-NJU/Deep-Forest/docs/installation_guide.rst

 The package is portable and with very few package dependencies.
 It is recommended to use the package environment from `Anaconda <https://www.anaconda.com/>`__ since it already installs all required packages.

-Notice that only the 64-bit Linux and Windows platform are officially supported.
-To use deep forest on Mac-OS or other platforms, you will need to build the entire package from source.
+Notice that only the 64-bit Linux, Windows, and Mac-OS platform are officially supported.
+To use deep forest on other platforms, you will need to build the entire package from source.

 Building from Source
 --------------------